 - Remove interior and exterior finishes on safes and vaults, and spray on new finishes.

 - Insert new or repaired tumblers into locks to change combinations.

-What a Locksmith or Safe Repairer Should Know
+Skills Needed to be a Locksmith or Safe Repairer

 Repairing: Repairing machines or systems using the needed tools.